nautechsystems/nautilus_trader/docs/integrations/databento.md

 Databento data includes various timestamp fields including (but not limited to):

-- `ts_event` - The matching-engine-received timestamp expressed as the number of nanoseconds since the UNIX epoch
+- `ts_event`: The matching-engine-received timestamp expressed as the number of nanoseconds since the UNIX epoch
-- `ts_in_delta` - The matching-engine-sending timestamp expressed as the number of nanoseconds before `ts_recv`
+- `ts_in_delta`: The matching-engine-sending timestamp expressed as the number of nanoseconds before `ts_recv`
-- `ts_recv` - The capture-server-received timestamp expressed as the number of nanoseconds since the UNIX epoch
+- `ts_recv`: The capture-server-received timestamp expressed as the number of nanoseconds since the UNIX epoch
-- `ts_out` - The Databento sending timestamp
+- `ts_out`: The Databento sending timestamp

 Nautilus data includes at *least* two timestamps (required by the `Data` contract):

-- `ts_event` - UNIX timestamp (nanoseconds) when the data event occurred
+- `ts_event`: UNIX timestamp (nanoseconds) when the data event occurred
-- `ts_init` - UNIX timestamp (nanoseconds) when the data object was initialized
+- `ts_init`: UNIX timestamp (nanoseconds) when the data object was initialized

 When decoding and normalizing Databento to Nautilus we generally assign the Databento `ts_recv` value to the Nautilus `ts_event` field, as this timestamp is much more reliable and consistent, and is guaranteed to be monotonically increasing per instrument.